 Budgeting and Financial Control

-The University Budget is prepared on a realistic basis, taking into account the approved government subventions and planned activities including capital projects to support the strategic focus and operating requirements of the University.
-The University budget is based on a three-year roll-over planning cycle, which shall be approved by the Council with the endorsement of Finance Committee and Executive Committee.
-A half-yearly review of the current year budget will be conducted to ensure that both income and expenditure are in line with the approved budget, with timely deployment of potential saving in resources.
+The University Budget is prepared on a realistic basis, considering the approved government subventions and planned activities including capital projects.
+The budget supports the strategic focus and operating requirements of the University, using a three-year roll-over planning cycle approved by the Council with the endorsement of the Finance Committee and the Executive Committee.
+A half-yearly review of the current year budget ensures that income and expenditure are in line with the approved budget, allowing for the timely deployment of potential resource savings and enabling necessary adjustments when discrepancies are found.

 Investment

-The University acts in accordance with the investment strategies formulated by the Investment Committee, based on the University Council’s approved Statement of Investment Policies and Guidelines (SIPG) which are reviewed regularly.
+The University upholds investment governance through the Investment Committee of the Council which is responsible for formulating investment strategies in accordance with the University Council’s approved Statement of Investment Policies and Guidelines which is reviewed regularly.

-Following the SIPG, the University investment is managed through cash flow projection, diversified asset allocation, and rules governing the selection of investment counterparties with reference to their performance, credit rating and financial strength.
-The Investment Committee also conducts regular review on the performance of each investment manager.
+The University investment is managed prudently with appropriate risk controls through cash flow planning and projection, established rules governing the selection of investment counterparties with reference to their performance, financial strength and/or credit rating, diversified asset allocation, portfolio performance reporting and monitoring.
+The Investment Committee also conducts regular review and monitoring of the performance of investment managers.

 Procurement

-The University has in place a Purchasing Policy to ensure goods and services are obtained at the best value for money, and in a publicly accountable and impartial manner irrespective of the funding source and purchase value.
+The University has in place a Purchasing Policy to ensure that goods and services are obtained at the best value for money in a publicly accountable and impartial manner, irrespective of the funding source and purchase value.

 The University adopts the following principles with regard to purchase of goods and services, handling of tenders and award of contracts: